hausersn1/ABRpresto/README.md

 ### Aggregating fit threhsolds and plotting algorithm performance
 [Example_plot_performance.py](scripts%2FExample_plot_performance.py) illustrates how [ABRpresto.utils.load_fits](ABRpresto%2Futils.py#L282) can be used to load the fitted thresholds (stored as individual .json files), and aggregate them into a single dataframe that can be saved to a .csv file.
 It also shows how to use  [ABRpresto.utils.compare_thresholds](ABRpresto%2Futils.py#L328) to create an interactive plot comparing the thresholds between two thresholders (in this case between manual (human) determined thresholds and those determined by ABRpresto).

+### Using the full dataset
 A full dataset of single-trial ABR waveforms used to test this algorithm is available on [Zenodo](https://zenodo.org/records/13987792).
+To fit this data using the ABRpresto algorithm, extract the data to a folder and run ABRpresto on the command line:

+    ABRpresto <path to full dataset> -r

+For example, if you extract the data to `C:/Data/ABRpresto data` run

+    ABRpresto "C:/Data/ABRpresto data" -r

+You can also convert this data to csv format using the included functions, see [Example_convert_psi_to_csv.py](scripts%2FExample_convert_psi_to_csv.py)

 ### Command line usage